 The Summer Institute on Conducting Archival Research (SICAR) is a four-day seminar in which Ph.D. students receive training in conducting archival research.
 Although archival research is an integral part of many academic disciplines, it is virtually never taught at the graduate level.
 In an effort to address this deficiency, the George Washington University began the Summer Institute in 2003.
 SICAR welcomes Ph.D. students from the US and abroad working on international relations and modern history.
 In 2014, the Summer Institute continued to welcome participants from various disciplines including history, government and politics, international relations, sociology, anthropology, and public policy, as well as area and regional studies.
 Preference will be given to students who have defended their dissertation proposal and who are about to embark on archival research.

-The 2014 workshop will be held from May 19-22 (students will need to arrive by May 18).
-The deadline for applications is January 15, 2014.
+Details concerning the 2015 workshop are forthcoming.
 Applications should include the application form, as well as a two-page proposal indicating how the workshop is important for your dissertation research, one letter of recommendation (sent directly by the recommender), and a curriculum vitae.
-Please send applications via e-mail to email@example.com with the subject line reading "SICAR application."
+Please send applications via e-mail to firstname.lastname@example.org with the subject line reading "SICAR application."
 GW will cover the cost of student accomodations in Washington and will generally help cover the cost of transportation.
-For further information, please contact firstname.lastname@example.org.
+For further information, please contact email@example.com.

 The Summer Institute is directed by the faculty of the GW Cold